Anti-Confederation Party: New Brunswick

 There was also an Anti-Confederation Party in New Brunswick led by Albert James Smith, whose coalition of Conservatives and Reformers won the 1865 election.
 It was, however, soundly defeated in the 1866 election by the Confederation Party led by Peter Mitchell.
 The legislature that resulted from that election approved Confederation by a margin of 38 to 1.
 Accordingly, in the 1867 federal election, the Anti-Confederates did not win any of New Brunswick's fifteen seats in the House of Commons of Canada.

 While in Nova Scotia and elsewhere, opponents of confederation were predominantly Liberals and supporters were predominantly Tories, in New Brunswick the debate blurred party lines.
 Anti-Confederate leader Albert Smith and Confederate Peter Mitchell were both Conservatives, while one of the most prominent leaders of the pro-Confederation forces, Samuel Leonard Tilley, was a Liberal.
 Tilley later joined the government of Sir John A. Macdonald.
 Both Anti-Confederate and Confederate forces were mixtures of Tories and Reformers (Liberals).

 By 1870, the Confederate and Anti-Confederate parties had dissolved; were replaced by the Liberal and Tory parties.

 Newfoundland

 In the Colony of Newfoundland, Confederation was a heated issue; it divided everyone across the Colony, regardless of party.
 In the 1869 election the two parties that went up against each other were the Conservatives and the Anti-Confederates.
-The Premier of the colony, Sir Frederick Carter, led the Conservatives, while a wealthy merchant named Charles Fox Bennett led the Anti-Confederates.
+The Premier of the colony, Sir Frederick Carter, led the Conservatives, while wealthy merchant Charles Fox Bennett led the Anti-Confederates.
 This election would be key in deciding if the Colony would join Confederation; ultimately, it did not join.
 When the results were in, the Anti-Confederates had won 21 to 9.
 In spite of winning, Bennett's party would collapse five years later; Carter would return as Premier.